Streampunk/macadam/README.md

 The Blackmagic mode and format enumerations are available as constants, as in the examples shown above: `macadam.bmdModeHD1080i50` and `macadam.bmdFormat10BitYUV`.
 For more information on the modes, see the Blackmagic DeckLink API documentation provided with the Blackmagic SDK.
-Note that not all cards supports every mode and format.
+Note that not all cards support every mode and format.

 A set of utility functions are provided that allow access to the mode functions.
 In summary, there are: